ia74/roomba_rest980/README.md

 This is not due to your rest980 API server being discovered, rather the integration finding your Roomba on the local network.

-> If you do not see this, that is okay; it only means HA was able to fully detect a roomba through it's network identifiers.
+> If you do not see this, that is okay; it only means HA was able to fully detect a roomba through zeroconf/uPnP.

 ## Step 3: Adding your Roomba!